 The standard zoom lens that you probably bought with your Canon DSLR or mirrorless camera gives a reasonably wide viewing angle at its shortest focal length, but a wide-angle zoom can really broaden your horizons.

 Ultra-wide viewing angles enable you to shoehorn majestic skies and sweeping landscapes into the image frame, while there’s a potentially bigger bonus for indoor photography, if your back is literally up against the wall when you’re trying to squeeze a scene into the picture.

-But wide-angle lenses aren't just for cramming more into the frame.
+But the best wide-angle lenses aren't just for cramming more into the frame.
 They also enable you to exaggerate perspective for creative effect – you can really pull out objects of interest in the foreground, against a rapidly receding backdrop.
 Yet another bonus is that very short focal lengths equate to a huge depth of field, so you can keep close foreground and distant background areas simultaneously sharp.

 When you’re buying a wide-angle lens, it’s vital to choose one that’s the right fit for your EOS DSLR.
 Unlike with standard and telephoto lenses, you really need to go for an APS-C format lens if you’re shooting with that type of DSLR, otherwise the wide-angle advantage will be mostly lost.
-Let’s pick out the best buys for both APS-C format and full-frame Canon DSLRs on the market today.
+Let’s pick out the best buys for both APS-C format and full-frame Canon DSLRs and mirrorless cameras on the market today.